Spectral Characteristics of the Microwave Emission by the Spin Hall Nano-Oscillator

-Spin-polarized electric currents can be utilized to modify the magnetic configuration of ferromagnets and are thus essential for the operation of active spin-based electronic (spintronic) devices~\cite{prinz}.
+Spin-polarized electric current can be utilized to modify the magnetic configuration of ferromagnets and is essential for the operation of active spin-based electronic (spintronic) devices~\cite{prinz}.
 These devices typically utilize two ferromagnetic layers~\cite{katine}.
-The electric current is spin-polarized in one layer and injected into another (free) layer, changing the magnetic configuration or causing microwave-frequency precession of the latter due to the spin torque (ST) effect~\cite{slon1,berger,tsoi1,kiselev}.
+The electric current is spin-polarized in one layer and injected into another (free) layer, changing the magnetic configuration or causing microwave-frequency precession of the latter due to the spin transfer torque (ST) effect~\cite{slon1,berger,tsoi1,kiselev}.
 The ST exerted by each transmitted electron is generally limited by its total spin-angular momentum $\hbar /2$.
 As a consequence, device operation requires a relatively large electric current $I$ that scales with the magnetic moment of the free ferromagnet~\cite{slon1}.
-On the other hand, the thermal stability of nanoscale magnetic devices generally improves with increasing magnetic moment~\cite{silva}.
-Because of these opposite trends, achieving a balance between efficiency and stability of spin torque devices is challenging.
+On the other hand, thermal stability of nanoscale magnetic devices generally improves with increasing magnetic moment~\cite{silva}.
+Because of these opposite trends, it has been challenging to minimize the current required for the operation of spin torque devices while maintaining their stability.

 In a recently developed class of spintronic devices, the spin Hall effect (SHE)~\cite{Diakonov,Hirsch} produces a pure spin current controlling the magnetization of ferromagnets~\cite{Ando_SHE,Liu_SHE,Demidov_SHE,wang,liuprl2}.
-The efficiency of SHE devices is not limited by the magnitude of the angular momentum of electron, since a single electron passing through the device can experience multiple scattering both in the ferromagnet and in the SHE material, transferring a sizable fraction of its total angular momentum in each scattering event.Morevover, since electric current does not need to flow through the active magnetic layer, SHE devices can utilize not only conducting but also dielectric magnetic materials.
+The efficiency of SHE devices (the angular momentum transferred to the ferromagnet by each electron transmitted through the device) is not limited by the magnitude of the angular momentum of electron, since a single electron can experience multiple scattering both in the ferromagnet and in the SHE material, transferring a sizable fraction of its total angular momentum in each scattering event.
+Moreover, since electric current does not need to flow through the active magnetic layer, SHE devices can utilize not only conducting but also dielectric magnetic materials.